Open-QKD-Network/cqptoolkit/README.md

     + Open the [cqp.sln](./build/vs2017_x64/cqp.sln) solution
     + Select Build->Solution
 - [QT Creator for windows][]
-    + QT Creator can use ether the native microsoft compiler or MSYS2.
-Install MSYS2 separatly, you don't need to install the minGW compiler which comes with the QTCreator installer.
+    + QT Creator can use ether the native Microsoft compiler or MSYS2.
+Install MSYS2 separately, you don't need to install the minGW compiler which comes with the QTCreator installer.
 Or install the [Windows 10 SDK][]
     + Under the component menu, select the components for the compiler your using.
 E.g msvc2017
     + Using "Open Project", sleect the `CMakeLists.txt` file at the base of the source tree.
 - [MSYS2][] and [Codeblocks][]